aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to POTM or Online App" h2="Export RTF to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+RTF (Rich Text Format) is a document file format used by Microsoft Word and other word processing applications.
+It is a popular format for exchanging documents between different applications.
+POTM (PowerPoint Open XML Macro-Enabled Presentation) is a file format used by Microsoft PowerPoint to store presentations that contain macros.
+Converting RTF to POTM allows users to take advantage of the features and functionality of PowerPoint, such as the ability to add animations, transitions, and other effects.

+<h2>How Aspose.Total helps for rtf to potm conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate RTF to POTM conversion while using two of it's APIs.
-Load your RTF using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of RTF to POTM.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load an RTF document and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a POTM file.
+This process allows users to quickly and easily convert RTF documents to POTM files, making it easier to take advantage of the features and functionality of PowerPoint.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}